rukhshan23/llm-bias/README.md

 ---

-## 4. Set Environment Variables (Send us a Request for API Key and End-point)
+## 4. Set Environment Variables (Send us a Request for API Key and Endpoint)

 - Set the required environment variables before running the code: